 The number 44 was worn by our athletic superstars and reminds us that CNY is a region of superlatives.
-Come along to see 44 pictures showing why we love living in CNY.
-You'll love CNY, too, when you see what your money can buy, our entertainment and outdoor recreation, and our quality of life.
+Come along to see 44 pictures showing why we love living in CNY - the gateway to the FIngerLakes.
+You'll love when you see what your money can buy, our entertainment and outdoor recreation, and our quality of life.
 This is a place where we create anew, get things done, and celebrate successes.

 1) You can buy the house of your dreams